Linaro/lava/doc/v2/developing-tests.rst

 Using LAVA Test Shell
 =====================

-The ``lava_test_shell`` action provides a way to employ a black-box style testing approach with the target device.
+The ``lava_test_shell`` action provides a way to employ a black-box approach to testing on the target device.
 Its format is:

 .. code-block:: yaml